NUS-CG3207/labs/docs/asst_manuals/Asst_01/Asst_01.md

 # Assignment 1: Familiarisation with Assembly Language and HDL/FPGA

-!!! success "Final"
-    This page is now final.
-Updates will be minimal, and will be <span style="color: brown;">highlighted</span>.

 !!! info
     Assignment 1 consists of **2** tasks, worth **5** points each, for a total of **10 points**.